John Negroponte: Later career

-Ambassador Negroponte joined McLarty Associates, an international strategic advisory firm headquartered in Washington, D.C., in 2009.
-He serves on the Leadership Council of Concordia, a nonpartisan, nonprofit based in New York City focused on promoting effective public–private collaboration to create a more prosperous and sustainable future.
+Negroponte joined McLarty Associates, an international strategic advisory firm headquartered in Washington, D.C., in 2009.
+He serves on the Leadership Council of Concordia, a think tank based in New York City focused on promoting effective public–private collaboration for greater sustainability.

+Opposition to Trump

 Negroponte was one of 50 signatories of a statement concerning 2016 Republican presidential candidate Donald Trump in which Trump was called "reckless" and stated that he would "put at risk our country's national security and well-being."
+In 2020, Negroponte, along with over 130 other former Republican national security officials, signed a statement that asserted that President Trump was unfit to serve another term, and "To that end, we are firmly convinced that it is in the best interest of our nation that Vice President Joe Biden be elected as the next President of the United States, and we will vote for him."

 Personal life

 Negroponte speaks five languages (English, French, Greek, Spanish, and Vietnamese).
 He is the elder brother of Nicholas Negroponte, founder of the Massachusetts Institute of Technology's Media Lab and of the One Laptop per Child project.
 His brother Michel is an Emmy Award-winning filmmaker, and his other brother, George Negroponte, is an artist and was president of the Drawing Center of New York City from 2002 to 2007.
-Negroponte and his wife, Diana Mary Villiers (b.
-August 14, 1947), have five adopted children, Marina, Alexandra, John, George and Sophia, all of whom were adopted from Honduras.
-On February 16, 2020, Sophia Negroponte was arrested on the charge of first-degree murder for the stabbing death of a 24 year old man at an Airbnb in Rockville, Maryland.
-On January 3, 2023 she was convicted of second degree depraved-heart murder for what the defense said was an accident amid an alcohol-fueled argument and prosecutors claimed was a premeditated murder.
-Diana Negroponte testified in the trial, explaining the two had adopted their daughter while serving at the orphanage she was living in.
-Following the trial, John Negroponte told The Washington Post that they may appeal the conviction stating "Neither the prosecutors nor perhaps the jury took into sufficient consideration the complexities and mitigating circumstances of the case —Sophia’s past trauma and other factors that led to a very troubled existence.
-She’s had severe alcohol use disorder."
+Negroponte and his wife, Diana Mary Villiers (born August 14, 1947), have five adopted children, Marina, Alexandra, John, George and Sophia, all of whom were adopted from Honduras.
 Negroponte and his wife were married on December 14, 1971.